alinex/node-validator/README.md

 __Sanitize options:__

-- `optional` - the value must not be present (will return null)
-- `default` - value used if optional and no value given
 - `tostring` - convert objects to string, first
 - `allowControls` - keep control characters in string instead of stripping them (but keep \\r\\n)